droundy/fac/web/documentation.md

 : Specify the number of jobs to run simultaneousy.
 This defaults to the number of processors available on your computer.

+--continual
+: Keep rebuilding whenever the source is modified.

 --clean, -c
 : Clean up build output.
 This deletes every file (but not directory) that is output by the build.